 Ammonites through time

 Ammonite fossils are traditionally illustrated ‘upside down’ with the body chamber shown at the top.
-However, in life they would have swam the other way up.
-Click on the images in the gallery below to show an artist’s impressions of the living creature.
+However, in life they would have swum the other way up.

 Myths and legends

-This god is depicted on Cyrean coins and in sculpture by a head with curling ram’s horns.
+The ancient Greek god Zeus Ammon is depicted on coins from Cyrene (in modern day Libya) and in sculpture by a head with curling ram’s horns.
 Many genera of ammonites have names ending in –ceras from the Greek word ‘keras’ meaning horn.

 Early works of natural history compared the coiled form of the ammonite with that of a serpent, and ammonites became widely known as snakestones.
 In order to perpetuate the legend that ammonites were serpents that had been turned into stone, local collectors and dealers in fossils frequently carved heads on them.

-The legend is particularly associated with the town of Whitby in North Yorkshire, the home of the Anglo-Saxon abbess St Hilda (614-680 AD).
+The snakestone legend is particularly associated with the town of Whitby in North Yorkshire, the home of the Anglo-Saxon abbess St Hilda (614–680 AD).
 The town’s coat-of-arms includes three ‘snakestones’.
-Used as charms, ammonites were thought to be a protection against serpents, and a cure for baldness and infertility.
+Used as charms, ammonites were thought to be a protection against serpents and a cure for baldness and infertility.

 3D fossil models